Coeeter/flutter-clicktorun/README.md

 - Dark Mode compatible
 - Upload and delete profile pictures
 - Able to show graphs to show data of the run

-## The features which I hope to integrate into ClickToRun soon are:
-- Better graphs to show data
 - An Explore page, where Users can share their runs to other users
+- A following page to only see posts from users you follow
-- A chats function where users can chat with each other
+- A profile page, where users can see other users runs posted, following and followers

 ## Installation:
 If you want to try using the app, you can clone it from https://github.com/Coeeter/flutter-clicktorun.git using android studio.
 When running the app ensure you add the line below by using your own Google Maps API key to the `local.properties` file in the `android` folder